shubh1612/engineering_drawing_software/README.md

 Class diagram.jpg/xml/pdf are the class diagrams.
 Functional_Specification.jpg contains the functional specification and mathematical analysis is the initial maths used to design the software. cad_v1_0.cpp contains the same code using openGL which may or may not be working and is under process.
-Makefile couldn't be completed due to incomplete graphics part.